Shunde Port station

-Shunde Port station (顺德港站 (Shùndé Gǎng Zhàn)) is a future station on Line 3 of Foshan Metro, which will be located in Foshan's Shunde District near Shunde Port.
+Shunde Port station (顺德港站 (Shùndé Gǎng Zhàn)) is a planned future station on Line 3 of Foshan Metro, which will be located in Foshan's Shunde District near Shunde Port.

 History

 In 2019, Line 3 was planned to extend from to the Shunde Port, known then as Shunde Passenger Port station.
 The adjustment plan was approved by the Guangdong Provincial Development and Reform Commission on 28 March 2019.
-In 2022, the station was renamed to Shunde Port.
+In 2022, the station was renamed to Shunde Port station.

 Since part of the station is located on the outside of an embankment, according to the requirements of the relevant water conservancy regulations, the station can only start construction after the completion of the adjustment of the embankment.
 As of 2024, the site is still in the preliminary planning stage, and the specific construction start time has not yet been determined.

 Station layout

 The station will be located under East Nanguo Road.

 Exits

 The station will have 2 exits, A and B, at its initial opening, located east and west of East Nanguo Road.